Badgerati/Pode.Web/README.md

 * Alert
 * Icon
 * Badge
+* Spinner

 ## Outputs

-Outputs allow you to manipulate the frontend from action ScriptBlocks - such as submiting a form which renders a Toast, and outputs to a Table:
+Outputs allow you to manipulate the frontend from action ScriptBlocks - such as submitting a form which renders a Toast, and outputs to a Table:

 * Tables (out/sync)
 * Charts (out)